shea08/shea08.github.io/projects.md

 <b> <a href="https://play.google.com/store/apps/details?id=com.samruston.hurry"> Hurry - Countdown to Birthday/Vacation (Beta) </a></b>

 I use this for tracking big items that are coming up in the future.
 It makes the long-term calendar really fun with GIFs.
 I share big events with friends and family to remind them when things are coming up.
 I track concerts coming to town, new video game releases, and new movies most often on here.
-I also set reminders for things that might expire like my passport, liscense, car insuance -- just to name a few.
+I also set reminders for things that might expire like my passport, license, car insurance -- just to name a few.

+Lately, I have been using Hurry to keep track of homework assignments for my college classes.
+It helps me prioritize which tasks need to be done before others.

 <b> <a href="https://play.google.com/store/apps/details?id=com.nianticproject.ingress"> Ingress </a></b>